 Photo Credit: Halifax Catio Tour

-The first Canadian catio tour was held in Halifax, Nova Scotia in 2018 and organized by the Tuxedo Party of Canada and the Cat Welfare Society.
+The first Canadian catio tour was held in Halifax, Nova Scotia in 2018 and organized by the Tuxedo Party of Canada Cat Welfare Society.
 In addition to showcasing inspiring catios and happy cats for tour participants, volunteers sell popular handmade cat toys, the organization’s kitten calendar and raffle tickets.
-All proceeds support SpayDays HRM, a local registered charity.
+All proceeds support SpayDay HRM, a local registered charity.

-Cindy Murphy, Treasurer for Tuxedo Party of Canada and a member of the Halifax Catio Tour organizing committee, says they also have a Catio Tour Trivia Game with questions about each of the catio stops and prizes.
+Cindy Murphy, Treasurer for Tuxedo Party of Canada Cat Welfare Society and a member of the catio tour organizing committee, says they also have a Catio Tour Trivia Game with questions about each of the catio stops and prizes.
 What a fun day for cat lovers and cats in Halifax!

 Vashon Island, Washington

 The Colorful Catio Menagerie in Vashon features 4 catios and 150’ of tunnels by Catio Spaces.

 A short ferry ride from Seattle, Vashon launched their first catio tour in September 2019.
 Jennifer Zeisig, inspired by the Seattle catio tour and a volunteer at Vashon Island Pet Protectors said, “We endeavored to show attendees a wide variety of catio types – from low cost to highly creative – so tour participants would be able to envision what might work for their own homes and cat situations.”